ibmdb/node-ibm_db/INSTALL.md

 ### 8.1 Install Node.js for z/OS

-Download and install the IBM SDK for Node.js - z/OS from [Marketplace](https://www.ibm.com/ca-en/marketplace/sdk-nodejs-compiler-zos).
-Trial version of IBM SDK for Node.js - z/OS is also available on [DevelopWorks](https://developer.ibm.com/node/sdk/ztp/).
+Download and install the IBM SDK for Node.js - z/OS from [Marketplace](https://www.ibm.com/ca-en/marketplace/sdk-nodejs-compiler-zos/purchase).
 Given that ibm_db includes native add-on code, ensure that you have the pre-requisite Python and Make tools installed as detailed in the SDK installation instructions.

 ### 8.2 Configure ODBC driver on z/OS

 Please refer to the [ODBC Guide and References](https://www.ibm.com/support/knowledgecenter/SSEPEK/pdf/db2z_12_odbcbook.pdf) cookbook for how to configure your ODBC driver.
 Specifically, you need to ensure you have:

+1. Apply Db2 on z/OS PTF [UI60551](https://www-01.ibm.com/support/docview.wss?uid=swg1PH05953) to pick up new ODBC functionality to support Node.js applications.

-1. Binded the ODBC packages.
+2. Binded the ODBC packages.
 A sample JCL is provided in the `SDSNSAMP` dataset in member `DSNTIJCL`.
 Customize the JCL with specifics to your system.

-2. Set the `IBM_DB_HOME` environment variable to the High Level Qualifier (HLQ) of your Db2 datasets.
+3. Set the `IBM_DB_HOME` environment variable to the High Level Qualifier (HLQ) of your Db2 datasets.
 For example, if your Db2 datasets are located as `DSN1210.SDSNC.H` and `DSN1210.SDSNMACS`, you need to set `IBM_DB_HOME` environment variable to `DSN1210` with the following statement (can be saved in `~/.profile`):

     ```sh
     # Set HLQ to Db2 datasets.
     export IBM_DB_HOME="DSN1210"
     ```

-3. Update the `STEPLIB` environment variable to include the Db2 SDSNEXIT, SDSNLOAD and SDSNLOD2 data sets.
+4. Update the `STEPLIB` environment variable to include the Db2 SDSNEXIT, SDSNLOAD and SDSNLOD2 data sets.
 You can set the `STEPLIB` environment variable with the following statement, after defining `IBM_DB_HOME` to the high level qualifier of your Db2 datasets as instructed above:

     ```sh
     # Assumes IBM_DB_HOME specifies the HLQ of the Db2 datasets.
     export STEPLIB=$STEPLIB:$IBM_DB_HOME.SDSNEXIT:$IBM_DB_HOME.SDSNLOAD:$IBM_DB_HOME.SDSNLOD2
     ```

-4. Configured an appropriate _Db2 ODBC initialization file_ that can be read at application time.
+5. Configured an appropriate _Db2 ODBC initialization file_ that can be read at application time.
 You can specify the file by using either a DSNAOINI data definition statement or by defining a `DSNAOINI` z/OS UNIX environment variable.
 For compatibility with ibm_db, the following properties must be set:

+    In COMMON section:

     ```
-    MULTICONTEXT=1
+    MULTICONTEXT=2
     CURRENTAPPENSCH=ASCII
+    FLOAT=IEEE
+    ```

+    In SUBSYSTEM section:

+    ```
+    MVSATTACHTYPE=RRSAF
     ```

     Here is a sample of a complete initialization file: